UPDATED JUL 14, 2020

-Running from the South Side all the way north to Roger’s Park, it’s no surprise that this 18.5-mile trail is perhaps the most well-known and popular in Chicago.
-As its name implies, the trail outlines the eastern tip of the city, so you have nothing but clear views of Lake Michigan on one side, and a reminder of just how beautiful the Chicago skyline truly is on the other.
-You’ll also pass wetlands, dunes, beaches, bird sanctuaries, museums, and harbors, so prepare to dismount that bike a few times because you’ll probably want to take a few pics (to make your Instagram followers jealous, of course).
+Running from the South Side all the way north to Rogers Park, it’s no surprise that this 18.5-mile trail is perhaps the most well-known and popular in Chicago.
+As its name implies, the trail outlines the eastern tip of the city, so you have nothing but clear views of Lake Michigan on one side and a reminder of just how beautiful the Chicago skyline truly is on the other.
+You’ll also pass wetlands, dunes, beaches, bird sanctuaries, museums, and harbors, so prepare to dismount that bike a few times because you’ll probably want to take a few pics.

-Look out, Chicagoans, because our downtown Riverwalk just got a major makeover!
-With new bars, restaurants, fishing perches, marinas, and even a water theater, Chicago’s newly renovated 1.9-mile Riverwalk may be one of the city’s shorter bike paths, but you won’t miss out on any action here.
+Have you biked the downtown Riverwalk since it got a major makeover?
+If you haven't, you'll notice new bars, restaurants, fishing perches, marinas, and even a water theater, Chicago’s renovated 1.9-mile Riverwalk may be one of the city’s shorter bike paths, but you won’t miss out on any action here.
 The Riverwalk makes it easy to bike under bridges and through the heart of downtown where you’ll be up close and personal with the city’s diverse architecture and energetic crowds.

 If you’re ever looking to bike to Evanston but are bummed that the Lakefront Trail doesn’t stretch quite that far north, fear not — the North Shore Channel Trail does.
 Starting in Chicago’s Lincoln Square and ending in northern Evanston, you’ll get to bike your way over asphalt, limestone, and dirt.
 Our favorite part of the trail is that it winds along both sides of the North Shore Channel and the northern tip of the Chicago River, so you’ll witness some wild (literally) nature views that make the mixed terrain totally worth it.

-Make a day out of this one because not only is it 33.5 miles, but you’re going to want to stop and smell the roses, too— and millions of other flowers and plants.
-No, we’re serious.
-Depending on where you start, the 385-acre Chicago Botanic Garden is either at the beginning or end of your journey.
-The all-asphalt path makes it easy to soar past the north branch of the Chicago River and Skokie Lagoons, a giant forest preserve, and multiple suburban golf courses.
+Make a day out of this one because not only is it 33.5 miles, but you’re going to want to stop and smell the roses — and millions of other flowers and plants, too.
+By that, we mean the 385-acre Chicago Botanic Garden, which will either be at the beginning or end of your journey depending on when you start.
+Plus, the all-asphalt path makes it easy to soar past the north branch of the Chicago River and Skokie Lagoons, a giant forest preserve, and multiple suburban golf courses.
 Do they make bike bags that fit golf clubs yet?

 Do you ever daydream at work about escaping to an island filled with nature, great views, and outdoor-obsessed cyclists just like you?
 Well, if you work downtown, why not go on your lunch break?
-And even if you don’t work downtown, Northerly Island (okay, it’s actually a peninsula) isn’t hard to find — it’s just east of the Lakefront Path, and slightly south of the Museum Campus.
+And even if you don’t work downtown, Northerly Island (which is actually a peninsula) isn’t hard to find — it’s just east of the Lakefront Path, and slightly south of the Museum Campus.
 The bike path is only one mile in length, but it loops around 91 acres, so you can turn your daydreams into a reality for as long as you want (or at least until your boss starts getting suspicious).

-Bike alongside a Metra train (racing not recommended, no matter how powerful those quads feel), on this 8.9-mile trail between Wilmette and Highland Park.
+Bike alongside a Metra train on this 9-mile trail between Wilmette and Highland Park.
 There’s really no guessing as to where you’re headed on the Green Bay Trail, as each trailhead conveniently coincides with marked Metra stops.
 And bonus points if you happen to bike the trail during the Ravinia Festival — a string of outdoor concerts that take place in Ravinia Park from June through September, every year since 1905.

-Thanks to its name, it’s no secret that you’ll witness many of Illinois’ restored prairielands on this path (61 miles worth, to be exact).
+Thanks to its name, it’s no secret that you’ll witness many of Illinois’ restored prairie lands on this path (61 miles worth, to be exact).
 The trail extends from Chicago to the western suburbs, reaching across three different counties (Cook, DuPage, and Kane).
-Oh, and don’t be shocked if other cyclists aren’t the only people you encounter; horseback riders frequent it as well, making this trail worth checking out even more.
+Oh, and don’t be shocked if other cyclists aren’t the only people you encounter; horseback riders frequent it as well.